Election Rules

 • Checking of nominations to ensure all candidates are eligible to stand for election.
 If further information is required candidates will be asked to provide this within a specified timeframe.

-• A candidate declaration covering upholding of NUS UK’ Articles of Association, policies and detailing any historical statements or conduct issues which may come to light in an election
+• A candidate declaration covering upholding of NUS UK’ Articles of Association, policies and detailing any historical statements or conduct issues which may come to light in an election.
+For the avoidance of doubt, depending on the declarations made this may lead to further investigation and you may be asked to take certain steps before you can be declared eligible to stand.

 • Candidate support, briefing and training

 Further details will be published with details of nominations.
-For volunteer roles the Returning Officer will publish further details and this would usually involve a condensed process based on the above.
+For volunteer roles the DRO will publish further details and this would usually involve a condensed process based on the above.

 Re-Open Nominations (RON)